Buckley v. Valeo: Dissents

 One of the points on which all Members of the Court agree is that money is essential for effective communication in a political campaign.
 It would appear to follow that the candidate with a substantial personal fortune at his disposal is off to a significant "headstart."
 Of course, the less wealthy candidate can potentially overcome the disparity in resources through contributions from others.
 But ability to generate contributions may itself depend upon a showing of a financial base for the campaign or some demonstration of preexisting support, which, in turn, is facilitated by expenditures of substantial personal sums.
 Thus, the wealthy candidate's immediate access to a substantial personal fortune may give him an initial advantage that his less wealthy opponent can never overcome.
 And even if the advantage can be overcome, the perception that personal wealth wins elections may not only discourage potential candidates without significant personal wealth from entering the political arena, but also undermine public confidence in the integrity of the electoral process.

 Justice Rehnquist dissented on the application of the public funding provisions to minor parties, believing that it was unconstitutional as applied to them.

 Justice Blackmun would have held that contribution limits are unconstitutional.

 Chief Justice Burger would have held that contribution limits are unconstitutional, that the government financing provisions are unconstitutional, and that disclosure of small contributions to campaigns is unconstitutional.

 Justice Stevens arrived on the Court after argument so he did not participate in the decision.
 However, he said later that he 'always thought that Byron [White] got it right'.
 Stevens would go on to write the dissent in Citizens United and called for a constitutional amendment to overturn the Court's campaign finance decisions.

 Significance

-In 2014, Gilens and Page found that public opinion has ceased to have effect on US public policy since 1980.
+In 2026, The New York Times attributed the ruling as having increased the importance of money in politics and enhanced the influence of the wealthy on politics.

+In 2007, the Office of Legal Counsel elaborated on the standard articulated in Buckley, explaining that the Appointments Clause applies to anyone holding a continuing position "to which has been delegated by legal authority a portion of the sovereign powers of the federal government."
+It further stated that the principal indicator of such "delegated sovereign authority" is the power "to bind third parties, or the government itself, for the public benefit."